Costs to Become a CPA

 Self-study ethics exam

 Minnesota CPAs are required to pass a self-study ethics exam prior to certification.
-This ethics exam is available from the AICPA.
+This ethics exam is available for purchase through the MNCPA and is free for new MNCPA associate members.

 Once you've passed the exam and met the other requirements for certification, you'll apply for a CPA certificate through the Minnesota Board of Accountancy.
 Your initial application fee is $150.